Anthony-CamembearGames/Electric-Image-Method/README.md

 ### How to use

-The first step is to create the set of electrodes, to do this you must give them 4 caracteristics, the x,y,z coordinates and the radius of the eletrodes.
+The first step is to create the set of electrodes, to do this you must give them 4 caracteristics, the x,y,z coordinates and the radius.

 example :